Bollard Installation Service

 We provide Bollard Installation Services to businesses and organizations and also subcontract with paving companies.
 Installation of steel bollards in parking lots and sidewalks is our focus.

-Whether installed in a line as a barrier to protect a building entry from smash-and-grab or installed independantly to protect sign posts, we can help you determine the best pipe and footing configuration.
+Whether installed in a line as a barrier to protect a store front from ram raids and errant vehicles, or installed independently to protect sign posts, we can help you determine the best pipe and footing configuration.

 Servicing the Midwest and Beyond

 We are a bollard installation contractor based in the Twin Cities.
 We service Minnesota, North Dakota, South Dakota, Iowa, and Wisconsin.
 We’ll travel nationwide for larger bollard installations.

 To talk about a project, just give us a call.
 Sometimes that’s the easiest way to get started.

 Bollard System Characteristics

 Here are some characteristics that define a bollard system: